Sahitya Akademi: International seminars

 The Sahitya Akademi periodically holds International Seminars, sometimes in collaboration with the Indian Council for Cultural Relations.
 The first international seminar was held in 1961, in New Delhi, to mark 100 years since the birth of Rabindranath Tagore.
 About 25 writers from 16 countries, along with 39 writers from India met over four days to discuss and commemorate Tagore's works.
 Attendees included Aldous Huxley, Martin Wickremesinghe, Jean Guehenno, Zaki Naguib Mahmoud, Isaiah Berlin, and Louis Untermeyer as well as Amrita Pritam, Ramdhari Sinha Dinkar, Rayaprolu Subba Rao, and Premendra Mitra.
 In 1991, the Akademi organised a second International Seminar on Tagore in collaboration with the Sangeet Natak Akademi, the Lalit Kala Akademi and the Indian Council for Cultural Relations.

-The Akademi's second International Seminar in 1975 was also held in New Delhi and focused on the Ramayana tradition in Asia.
+The Akademi's second International Seminar from 8 December to 12 December 1975, was also held in New Delhi and focused on the Ramayana tradition in Asia.
 Participants, including U Thein Han, Soewito Santoso, Harry M. Buck, C.E.
 Godakumbra, Kapila Vatsyayan, Camille Bulke and Umashankar Joshi, presented 44 papers on Ramayana traditions, which were published by the Akademi in a commemorative volume.
+Suniti Kumar Chatterji also participated in second Seminar.
 A second International seminar on the same theme was held in New Delhi in 1981.

 International Seminars have since been held to mark the birth centenary of Hindi-language writer Premchand, in 1981; to mark the birth centenary of Tamil-language poet Subramania Bharti in 1983; on the Mahabharata, in 1987; and on 'the Narrative' in 1990.